grif-on/GMUT/README.md

     - Tests are now explicitly grouped by fixtures

 ### Why?
-There is two reasons - Feather and Stitch.
+There is two main reasons - Feather and Stitch.

-Even though both tools still require a lot of fundamental work to be done by their creators... the age of shitty "classic gms2" gml intellisense is at dawn.
-So, most of these chages are intended to modernize gms2-test for "true OOP coding" era of gml, while still keeping simplicity which are the main selling point of this framework.
+Even though both tools still require a lot of fundamental work to be done by their creators... the age of shitty "classic gml intellisense" is at dawn.
+So, most of these chages are intended to modernize gms2-test for "modern gml intellisense" era, while still keeping simplicity which are the main selling point of this framework.